A thermodynamic approach to two-variable Ruelle and Selberg zeta functions via the Farey map

 We now give some remarks on the relations with the works of Mayer and Lewis-Zagier, who have studied the case $z=1$.
 We first mention that in \cite{Ma3} the meromorphic extension for $Z(q,1)$ that we have obtained in Theorem \ref{main-zeta} is given to all the complex $q$-plane.
 Moreover, (\ref{due-zeta}) and (\ref{R-zeta}) give an explicit connection between zeroes of $Z(q,z)$, respectively zeroes or poles of $\zeta(q,z)$, and the existence of eigenfunctions $g\in A_{\infty}(D)$ for $\QQ_{q,z}$ with eigenvalue $\lambda_{Q}=\pm 1$.
 By Corollary \ref{relaz-autof} this turns out to be a connection with eigenfunctions of $\PP_{q}^{\pm}$ with eigenvalues $\lambda_{P} = \frac 1 z$.
 These connections have been proved in \cite{Ma3} for the operators $\QQ_{q,1}$, and in \cite{LeZa} for the operators $\PP_{q}^{\pm}$ with $\lambda_{P} = 1$ (see also Proposition \ref{proprieta-farey}).

 Finally the characterisation of the eigenfunctions for $\PP^{\pm}_{q}$ given in Corollary \ref{autofunz} together with results from \cite{LeZa} lead to a new proof of the following result from \cite{efrat} \begin{theorem} Even, respectively odd, spectral zeroes of $Z(q,1)$ correspond to eigenfunctions of $\PP^{+}$, respectively $\PP^{-}$.
-Moreover the zeroes $q$ in $\Re(q)>0$ such that for the Riemann zeta function it holds $\zeta_{R}(2q)=0$, correspond to eigenfunctions of $\PP^{+}_{q}$, hence of $\QQ_{q,1}$ with eigenvalue $\lambda_{Q}= 1$. \end{theorem}
+Moreover the zeroes $q$ in $\Re(q)>0$ with the Riemann zeta function $\zeta_{R}(2q)=0$ correspond to eigenfunctions of $\PP^{+}_{q}$, hence of $\QQ_{q,1}$ with eigenvalue $\lambda_{Q}= 1$. \end{theorem}

 \begin{proof} By Corollary \ref{relaz-autof} and Theorem \ref{main-zeta}, the zeroes of $Z(q,1)$ correspond to eigenfunctions of $\PP^{\pm}_{q}$ with eigenvalue $\lambda_{P}=1$ and term $c=0$ in (\ref{forma-autofunz}).
 From Corollary \ref{autofunz} it also follows that for eigenfunctions of $\PP^{-}_{q}$ it holds $b=0$.
 Hence Corollary \ref{autofunz} and (\ref{lewis}) imply that